 - To work with Te Ngāi Tūāhuriri Rūnanga and Te Rūnanga o Ngāi Tahu on their vision for the Ōtākaro and ensure the incorporation of cultural heritage and values are included within the development of an Ōtākaro/Avon River Park.

-- To promote the establishment of a broad, continuous, natural corridor of indigenous habitat as appropriate to the historic ecology of the Ōtākaro/Avon River and its catchment, including Te Ihutai/Estuary, with specific regard to enhancing water quality and indigenous biodiversity.
+- To promote the establishment of a broad, continuous and natural corridor of indigenous habitat as appropriate to the historical ecology of the Ōtākaro/Avon River and its catchment, including Te Ihutai/Estuary with specific regard to enhancing water quality and indigenous biodiversity.

-- To advocate for definitive and timely decisions regarding the long-term future use of the Ōtākaro/Avon River and residential red zone lands, to provide certainty and confidence for those having to abandon the lands, those living in adjoining communities and greater Christchurch.
+- To advocate for definitive and timely decisions regarding the long-term future use of the Ōtākaro/Avon River and residential Red Zone lands to provide certainty and confidence for those having to abandon the lands, those living in adjoining communities and in greater Christchurch.

 - To quantify and disseminate findings about the economic value of this initiative in terms of wetland management, biodiversity, water quality, carbon economics, cultural, recreational and community assets, health, tourism, education, employment and small business.